ashique12009/bus-ticket-system/readme.md

 - Credentials: Give you later.
 - Customer can edit their profile.
 - Customer can booking their seat by choosing from available seat.
-- Customer can ses bus list and choose which bus is suitable for them.
+- Customer can see bus list and choose which bus is suitable for them.

 ## Some Screenshots